Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 • Who on the care team will help guide us in understanding all the care options?

-• How will I know my voice and goals will lead the conversation - rather than feeling "forced" to make a certain decision?
+• How will I know my voice and goals will lead the conversation, rather than feeling "forced" to make a certain decision?

 How do senior living communities coordinate services?

 It’s always a good idea to begin planning your future now.
-Life is dynamic and it is important to keep the conversation going to ask the questions about what matters most so you can identify the resources that best meet your preferences and values.
-In the face of uncertainty, considering a senior living community with multiple levels of care is a viable retirement option to make sure both people will receive the proper care now and in the future.
-If you’re interested in learning more, contact us online or call 781-859-3088.
+Life is dynamic, and it is important to keep the conversation going to ask the questions about what matters most so you can identify the resources that best meet your preferences and values.

 Blog Topics